yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 -  Automating the recovery plan using ASR and Azure Automation is critical to keeping the RTO as short as possible.
 It has the added advantage of making the recovery process more testable and less prone to human error.

-**Question 4**

-How will you protect both VMs and databases from data corruption or accidental deletion?
+4. How will you protect both VMs and databases from data corruption or accidental deletion?

 -  Describe both the solution and the recovery process.